neondatabase/psql-describe/README.md

 ## Re-entrancy

 This is a very direct port of C code.
 We use `async/await` where C would block.
-So it's important not to call `describe` again while awaiting an earlier call: this will mess with global state, and also leave your DB driver in an unhappy place (because we disable all type parsing on entry, and restore it on exit).
+So it's important not to call `describe` again while awaiting an earlier call: this will mess with global state, and also leave your DB driver in a bad way (because we disable all type parsing on entry, and restore it on exit).

 ## Possible future improvements

-* Allow cancel/abort
+* Implement cancel/abort
 * Show results as they come in (especially for long and complex stuff like `\d+ *`)

 ## Tests